luisgarciar/opt-py-cpp/README.md

     conda env create -f environment.yml
    ```

-Note that the name of the virtual environment is `simpleopt` in the `environment.yml` file.
-To activate the virtual
+Note that the name of the virtual environment is `simpleopt` in the `environment.yml` file, and that this file
-environment, run the following command:
+also includes the CMake and Eigen packages.
+To activate the virtual environment, run the following command:

 ```bash
     conda activate simpleopt